W Hamond - The Original Whitby Jet Store

 Robin Hood's Bay beach.

 You can still enjoy a beach walk in the winter sun.
 If you’re a dog lover, your dog will thank you for it too.
-The beach is dog-friendly so that you can roam the entire stretch with your four-legged friend.
+The beach is dog-friendly, so you can roam the entire stretch with your four-legged friend.
 Then rest up in the Bay Hotel for a pint or a warm-up with a hot chocolate!

 Those who love history can stop by Robin Hood’s Bay Museum.
 There are fishing, shipping, history and geology displays.
 You can also learn about the shipwrecks that used to be a common occurrence in Robin Hood’s Bay.
-Learn about the fishing and smuggling village whilst having fun.

 8. Wander around wintery Whitby!